acruzgarcia/OMIEData/README.md

 ```

-to install a previous version.
+or to install a previous version from [dist_old](https://github.com/acruzgarcia/OMIEData/tree/dev/dist_old).

 ## Examples: